MeltwaterArchive/lighter/README.md

 * Post the resulting *json* configuration into Marathon

 ### Maven
-The `maven:` section specifies where to fetch *json* templates from.
+The `maven:` section specifies where to fetch *json* templates from which are merged into the configuration.
 For example

 *globals.yml*
 ```